fluffels/hamster/LDAPDocumentation.md

 LDAP Documentation
 ==================

-#### LDAP API, including what the functions do and what the are called
+LDAP API, specifying API functions, what they do, their parameters and return values.

 |Function                   | Description                 | Params                | Return                |